GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episode_One_Public_House.md

 &nbsp;

 Carol got her fiction creation, the Pirate Lady, come to life in title of episode 2.
+A very dramatic point is made of the thought invovled, *out of Africa* special delivery.

 "Villagers - You Lucky One (Official Video)"
 https://www.youtube.com/watch?v=1oqOrI8yK-4